Turkey develops formula to keep up trade with Iran

 Iran is a key gas supplier to Turkey which receives 353 billion cubic feet per year under a 25-year agreement signed in 2001.

-Hamid Hosseini, a member of the Iran-Iraq chamber of commerce, also said Tuesday Iranian exports to the Arab country have resumed after problems related to the coronavirus outbreak were sorted out.
+Also on Tuesday, Hamid Hosseini, a member of the Iran-Iraq Chamber of Commerce, said Tuesday Iranian exports to the neighboring Arab country have resumed after problems related to the coronavirus outbreak were sorted out.

 “Many trucks are currently crossing the border… and there is no particular problem with exporting Iranian goods to Iraq,” he said.